 An agreement which is enforceable at law is called a contract.
-Generally when a contract is reduced to writing, the document itself is called an agreement.
-A company has to execute countless commercial agreements and other contracts during the course of its business.
+Generally, when a contract is reduced to writing, the document itself is called an agreement.
+Accordingly, there cannot be an agreement unless there are two or more parties that agree to perform certain acts or refrain from doing something.
+A company has to execute numerous commercial agreements and other contracts during the course of its business.
 But how many company executives possess the simple, easily cultivable, yet rare acumen of concluding their contracts precisely, comprehensively and unambiguously?
 It is very much desirable and useful to keep in view certain important points in regard to the drafting of contracts, particularly commercial and international trade contracts.